 The High Line at Hudson Yards

-The High Line is a 1.45-mile green space built on the tracks of an abandoned above ground railway.
-In addition to the views of the neighborhood and the Hudson River, what’s interesting is how it encompasses landscape architecture, urban design, and ecology.
-It’s worth taking a few minutes and reading some of the placards along the way.
+The High Line is a giant 1.45-mile green space or public park built on the tracks of an abandoned above-ground railway.
+In addition to the views of the city, you also have a view of the neighborhood and the Hudson River.
+What’s interesting is how it encompasses landscape architecture, urban design, and ecology.
+It’s a;sp worth taking a few minutes and reading some of the placards along the way.

 The Whitney

 The Vessel is definitely the showpiece of Hudson Yards and is nothing short of spectacular.
-It’s a 16 story structure with intricate staircases leading up 150 feet with amazing views at the top (and along the way) of the city, the neighborhood, and the Hudson River.
-Currently access to the top of the Vessel is closed, but you are allowed to walk into the center of the base to see the view from within.
-And it’s free!
+The structure features an intricate spiral staircase leading up 150 feet with amazing views at the top (and along the way) of the city, the neighborhood, and the Hudson River.
+It opened in 2019 but, in 2021 was closed to the public for safety reasons.

 Hudson Yards Mall